emann615/Active-Directory-Lab/README.md

 <img src="https://user-images.githubusercontent.com/117882385/224434172-88a61379-77cd-4b1e-96e8-795f8d84a963.jpg" height="80%" width="80%" alt="DC Virtual Machine Creation"/>

-<h3>Part 4: Install and Set Up Windows Server 2022 on the DC Virtual Machine</h3>
+### Part 4: Install and Set Up Windows Server 2022 on the DC Virtual Machine

 1. Double click the **DC** virtual machine, and it will start in a new window that appears.
    * Once it has loaded a box will appear that says your virtual machine failed to boot.
 This is because you have not installed the actual operating system yet.